Kithraya/Array-ForEach-Extension/README.md

 ### Foreach also iterates over strings.

-As strings are immutable, `foreach` internally splits each string to an array of characters via `String.split('')`, and sets the `this` scope to its array form.
+As strings are immutable, `foreach` internally splits any string to an array of characters via `String.split('')`, and sets the `this` scope to be the string in array form.
+This allows for easy modification.

 ```javascript
 var str = foreach('ABCDE', function(v,i,s) {